Skip to main content

 Upstream, the 10^699 problem and the ranked work plan

-A 26-pumper team chooses from 10^699 possible daily routes.
-The math says zero find the optimal one.
+A 26-operator team chooses from 10^699 possible daily routes.
+Live combinatorics widget lets you plug in your numbers.
 The fix is a ranked plan in the truck cab by 6 AM, scored on cash flow and risk.

 10 min readBy Michael Atkin, P.Eng